roushni33/Air-Orbit/README.md

 ### ACID Transactions & Double-Booking Prevention

-Every seat-count mutation runs inside a Sequelize unmanaged transaction with a `SELECT ...
-FOR UPDATE` row lock on the `FlightClasses` row.
+Every seat-count mutation runs inside a PostgreSQL transaction with a `SELECT ...
+FOR UPDATE` row lock on the `flight_classes` row.
 This serialises concurrent booking requests for the same cabin: the second request blocks at the lock until the first commits, then reads the updated count.
 If the locked row now has insufficient seats, it gets a 400, not a negative seat count.

 The booking creation itself is a cross-service transaction — the booking record and the HTTP seat deduction to the Flights Service must both succeed.
 If the PATCH fails, the transaction rolls back and no ghost booking persists.